RedBirdOBX/City-Info-API-NET8/README.md

 To do:

-- add objs to error logs
+- add objs to error logs - DONE
-- search and filter to Points of Interest
+- search and filter to Points of Interest - DONE
 - add links in results
-- Postman city and POI id variables
+- Postman city and POI id variables - DONE
 - Logs in db
 - add service layer
 - Add Caching